MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-types-and-status.md

 See [Reference list A -Z](/cli/azure/reference-index) for a complete list of reference commands.

-## What are modules?
+## What is reference type?

-A module is a container for a group of Azure CLI reference commands.
-There are two kinds of modules: **core** and **extension**.
-Core modules are part of the primary Azure CLI service.
+Azure CLI commands are either part of the **core** Azure CLI service, or they are an **extension**.
 Extensions are optional add-ons.
-All Azure CLI commands belong to a module, and the module type determines the release schedule, status and installation method as described here:
+The reference type determines the release schedule, status and installation method as described here:

 |                |                           Core                           |                       Extension                        |
 | -------------- | -------------------------------------------------------- | ------------------------------------------------------ |